 “When I started writing this book, I told my publisher, Jim, that I was going to log how many cups of tea I’d need to finish it.
 His prediction was 550.
 I told him that was risibly low.

 So I started a spreadsheet of hours spent at my computer, words produced, and cups of tea drunk.
 For the first three months, however long I wrote for, my daily tea intake only once rose above two.
 Looking at my word output, and at the time remaining before my deadline, I realised I needed to drink more tea.
 Partly because an intake below one cup per hour is clearly inadequate, and partly (if I’m honest) because I didn’t want to fall below Jim’s estimate.

 I worked out what was causing the problem.
 I would make one cup of tea, and drink it while I read the previous day’s work.
 Then I’d make another while I thought about it, and drink that while I wrote.
 After that, I was too absorbed in writing to leave my desk again until I’d hit my target for the day.

 So I bought a tea trolley.
 That way, I could make a pot of tea, take it into the office on a tray, with a milk jug and a strainer (we’re writers, not savages) and have several cups of tea without leaving the keyboard.

 Instant results.
-My daily tea count went up to 4 on most days, with the occasional 5.
-One day went as high as 7, but that was a 12 hour day towards the end of the process, and to be honest I was probably drinking more whisky than tea at that stage.
+My daily tea count went up to four on most days, with the occasional five.
+One day went as high as seven, but that was a 12-hour day towards the end of the process, and to be honest I was probably drinking more whisky than tea at that stage.